oSoWoSo/disroot-howto/pages/05.XMPP/02.Mobile/02.sailfishos/docs.en.md

 4. **Swipe accept, and you're done!**
 Now you are ready to start preaching people to ditch corporate evil apps and jump on the federation starship.

-SailshishOS integrates all messaging into one app so now you can sms, skype, and chat from one place **All your contacts are synced between all the clients, so you can use disroot chat on all the devices at the same time.**
+SailfishOS integrates all messaging into one app so now you can sms, skype, and chat from one place.
+**All your contacts are synced between all the clients, so you can use disroot chat on all the devices at the same time.**